-A planned program of 10 credits or more designed to lay the foundation for the student's thesis work.
-This program must be planned with the student's academic advisor and Thesis Director and submitted in writing to the Dean of Studies Office before the completion of the Theological Core.
+Courses in a research concentration consist of a planned program of 10 credits or more designed to lay the foundation for the student’s thesis work.
+This course of study must be planned with the student’s academic advisor.

 |IS 899||M.A.
 Thesis||4 cr|